Connections4Health Fellowship FAQs

 What is the application timeline?

 Applications are made available and accepted the middle of each semester for fellowships beginning the following semester.
-An example timeline would look like: Applications for a fellowship beginning the Summer Semester are made available in early February and due by late March*.
+Applications periods open:

 What makes a strong fellowship candidate?